UPHL-BioNGS/UPHL/README.md

 (More information can be found at [UPHL's website](https://uphl.utah.gov/infectious-diseases/next-generation-sequencing/))

-# How to download this workflow:
+## How to download this repository:
 ```
 git clone https://github.com/StaPH-B/UPHL.git
 ```